 The New York Times has assembled a reading list, composed of articles and books, exploring environmental racism

-There’s Something in the Water (2019) is a documentary by Ellen Page that follows the fight of Black and Indigenous communities for environmental justice in Nova Scotia
+There’s Something in the Water (2019) is a documentary by Elliot Page that follows the fight of Black and Indigenous communities for environmental justice in Nova Scotia